dzusan/altvault/README.md

 Python scripts to servise large DBLib.
 DataBase based on CERN library converted to SQLite3 and contains about 7500 components.

+**Copy `config.py.example` to `config.py` for proper operation!
+And only then change settings in file or replace them by command line.**

 ### A little demo

 ![A little demo](demo.gif?raw=true "demo.gif")